Careers for Exceptional Leaders

 Apply Your Expertise

 The demand for skilled leaders in these disciplines is expected to grow significantly in the coming years, providing many opportunities for graduates of the Doctorate in Leadership program to champion change in their organizations.
 Here are some important facts and figures regarding the career outlook for leadership experts.

 - By 2022, medical and healthcare manager jobs are expected to rise by 23%1 as the industry works to meet the needs of an aging population and implement changes in government policy.

 - Within postsecondary education, where student enrollment figures continue to climb, instructor positions are projected to increase by 19%2 with administrative positions following closely at a 15%3 anticipated gain.
-Students interested in becoming K-12 Administrators can complete additional coursework to earn their Superintendent certification.
 According to the Bureau of Labor Statistics, the average salary for education administrators was $91,780 in 2014.

 - The need for top business executives is estimated to increase by 11%.4 Those leaders with a Doctorate in Interdisciplinary Leadership from Creighton University will be best equipped to rise to the top and guide their teams to success.

 Develop the top leadership qualities needed to advance your career.
 To learn more about Creighton’s online doctorate in leadership program, request information or call 866.717.6365 to speak with a Program Manager.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, accessed 1/6/2015, http://www.bls.gov/ooh/management/medical-and-health-services-managers.htm